TERMS OF BUSINESS FOR THE INTRODUCTION OF PERMANENT STAFF

 2. THE CONTRACT

 2.1.
-These Terms of Business and any attached schedule(s) (“The Terms”) constitute the contract between the Agency and the Client for the supply of permanent or contract staff to be engaged directly by the Client and are deemed to be accepted by the Client by virtue of an introduction or the engagement of a Candidate or the passing of any information about the Candidate to any third party following an Introduction.
+These Terms of Business and any attached schedule(s) (“The Terms”) constitute the contract between the Agency and the Client for the supply of permanent or contract staff to be engaged directly by the Client and are deemed to be accepted by the Client by virtue of an introduction or the engagement of a Candidate or the passing of any information about the Candidate to any third party following an Introduction or by instruction from or agreement with the client to commence a recruitment campaign.

 2.2.
 These Terms contain the entire agreement between the parties and unless otherwise agreed in writing by a director of the Agency, these Terms of Business prevail over any other terms of business or purchase conditions put forward by the Client.